|

 "Fair enough," said Berctuald, "but I am no climber,

 my friend."
-He looked across at his men.
-"Hengist, Offa,"
+He turned to his men.
+"Hengist, Offa, follow

 Haldir looked at the two men.
 They both seemed reasonably able.